worthingtonse/WEST-Protocol/M. West Ranch.md

 User Rights

-## Ranch
+## Domain

-A West Ranch is a computer network that uses a distributed database to manage user accounts, user groups and access to RAIDA resources such as authentication services and money lockers.
+A West Domain is a computer network that uses redundant databases to manage user accounts, user groups and access to resources such as authentication services and money lockers.

-The West Ranch has "Ranch Administrators".
+The West Domain has "Domain Administrators".

 ## Accounts
-Everytime a user wants to join the West Ranch, the Rranch Administrator will need to create an account for them.
+Everytime a user wants to join the West Domain, the Domain Administrator will need to create an account for them.
 Accounts have a DNS name such as "David.Falk@WST.WY.gov" and are associated with a dotted decimal number such as 154.56.214.899.
+Accounts can be recorded in a DNS server to allow for global lookup.

-When the account is created, the user will receive a key that allows them to be part of the West Ranch.
-The users will need to import this into their software.
+When the account is created, the user will receive a key that allows them to be part of the West Domain.
+Users will need to import this key into their software to use the West Token.

 ## Groups
-Groups are logical groupings of users so that they can be given rights and permissions to access resources on the Ranch.
+Groups are logical groupings of users so that they can be given rights and permissions to access resources on the Domain.
-There are Built-in groups that are perminent in the Ranch and Custom Groups that can be created as needed to administer the Ranch.
+There are Built-in groups that are perminent in the Domain and Custom Groups that can be created as needed by administers.
-The Ranch Administrator can assign people to be members of customer groups and some built-in groups.
+The Domain Administrators can assign people to be members of custom groups and some built-in groups.

 ### Built-in Groups
 These groups cannot be deleted.
-Everyone is automatically a member of the Authenticated Users group and the RAIDA Servers group cannot be modified.
+Everyone is automatically a member of the Authenticated Users group and the RAIDA Servers Group cannot be modified.
 In Phase I, the built-in groups include:
 * Authenticated Users (All accounts are members of this group by default)
 * Account Administrators (People who are allowed to create, disable and delete accounts).
 * RAIDA Servers (The actual servers used as nodes)
 * Treasurers ( People who are allowed to create, disable and delete tokens)

-NOTE: in Phase I, the Trasueres Groupd is able to create and delete but not disable.
-Disable is not needed because as much right now because we have "disable accoutn" that will do nearly the same thing.
-We will add this in Phase II.
+NOTE: In Phase I, the Trasueres Group is able to create and delete but not disable.
+Disable is not needed right now because we can disable accounts instead and that will do nearly the same thing.
+We will add this in disable tokens Phase II.

 ### Custom Groups
 Custom Groups reduce the administrative effort needed to administrator the Ranch.
 For example, we can have a custom group called "Suspect" that is not allowed to user the "Locker" facilities.
-If we want to stop Bob from using lockers we just put add his account to the Suspect group.
+If we want to stop Bob from using lockers we just add his account to the Suspect group.

 In Phase I we will not have custom groups.
 These will be created in Phase II.
 To start with we can enable and disable accounts.
 This is not very granular but its good for a start.